notional-finance/contracts/docs/Escrow.md

 #### Return Values:
 - an array the same length as amounts with each balance denominated in ETH

+#### Error Codes:
+- INVALID_CURRENCY: length of the amounts array must match the total number of currencies
+- INVALID_EXCHANGE_RATE: exchange rate returned by the oracle is less than 0

 ***

 ### `depositEth`
 > This is a special function to handle ETH deposits.
 Value of ETH to be deposited must be specified in `msg.value`

+#### Error Codes:
+- OVER_MAX_ETH_BALANCE: balance of deposit cannot overflow uint128

 ***